clij/clij2-docs/reference_applyVectorField3D.md

 Deforms an image stack according to distances provided in the given vector image stacks.

 It is recommended to use 32-bit image stacks for input, output and vector image stacks.

+### Parameters

+source : Image
+    The input image to be processed. vector_x : Image
+    Pixels in this image describe the distance in X direction pixels should be shifted during warping. vector_y : Image
+    Pixels in this image describe the distance in Y direction pixels should be shifted during warping. vector_z : Image
+    Pixels in this image describe the distance in Z direction pixels should be shifted during warping. destination : Image
+    The output image where results are written into.

 Category: [Transformations](https://clij.github.io/clij2-docs/reference__transform)

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### Usage in ImageJ macro
 ```